1 min read

 Quick takes from ICML 2024 in Vienna:

 • In the main conference, there were tons of papers mentioning safety/alignment but few of them are good as alignment has become a buzzword.
-Mechinterp is often no more advanced than where the EAs were in 2022.
+Many mechinterp papers at the conference from people outside the rationalist/EA sphere are no more advanced than where the EAs were in 2022. [edit: wording]

 • Lots of progress on debate.
 On the empirical side, a debate paper got an oral.
 On the theory side, Jonah Brown-Cohen of Deepmind proves that debate can be efficient even when the thing being debated is stochastic, a version of this paper from last year.
 Apparently there has been some progress on obfuscated arguments too.